AntoineSavage/pizzascript/README.md

 ## Exports and private identifiers

-By default, every definition in a module will be available to all modules importing it.
-This includes identifiers defined in the module itself, as well as import from other modules
+By default, every definition in a module `M` will be exported (i.e. made available to all other modules importing `M`).
+This includes identifiers defined in the module itself, as well as those imported from other modules (transitive imports, or re-exports)

 In other words, if module `A` defines identifier `a`, and if module `B` defines identifier `b` and imports module `A`, and if module `C` imports module `B` only and defines nothing itself, then module `C` will have access to identifiers `a` and `b`

-It is possible to prevent exporting identifiers by deleting their symbols from the current context at the end of the module.
+It is possible to prevent re-exporting identifiers by deleting their symbols from the current context at the end of the module.
 This can be done using `get_curr_ctx` and `set_curr_ctx`, which are implemented using the *function explicit context*, like this:
 ```
 # main.pz